Enalite/aiobale/README.md

 ## ✅ Quick Start — Echo Bot (use this exact code)

 Copy-paste this and you're running an echo bot in minutes.
-This is the **same echo code** used in the previous README — unchanged and ready-to-go:

 ```python
 from aiobale import Client, Dispatcher